Online Statistical Inference in Decision-Making with Matrix Context: Introduction

-\textbf{Statistical Inference for Low-Rank Matrix.} There is also a line of related inference works in traditional low-rank matrix estimation problems.
-With the sample splitting procedure for obtaining an unbiased estimator, \cite{carpentier2019uncertainty} constructed confidence sets for the matrix of interest with regard to its Frobenius norm. \cite{xia2019confidence} conducted the inference on the matrix's singular subspace, reflecting the information about matrix geometry.
-To conduct inference on matrix entries, \cite{carpentier2018iterative} proposed a new estimator that was established using the iterative thresholding method. \cite{chen2019inference} proposed a debiased estimator that did not require sample splitting for a matrix completion problem. \cite{xia2021statistical} studied the inference of a matrix linear form, which established the entry-level confidence intervals. \cite{chen2021statisticalinference} studied estimation and inference of the low-rank components in high-dimensional matrix-variate factor models.
+\textbf{Statistical Inference for Low-Rank Matrix.} With the sample splitting procedure for obtaining an unbiased estimator, \cite{carpentier2019uncertainty} constructed confidence sets for the matrix of interest with regard to its Frobenius norm. \cite{xia2019confidence} conducted the inference on the matrix's singular subspace, reflecting the information about matrix geometry.
+To conduct inference on matrix entries, \cite{carpentier2018iterative} proposed a new estimator that was established using the iterative thresholding method. \cite{chen2019inference} proposed a debiased estimator for a matrix completion problem. \cite{xia2021statistical} studied the inference of a matrix linear form, which established the entry-level confidence intervals.
 However, none of the above works is applicable when the data are adaptively collected.
-As shown in Figure \ref{fig: bias comparison}, we need to handle two sources of bias in our matrix contextual bandit setting, which demands a new debiasing procedure.
+As shown in Figure \ref{fig: bias comparison}, we need to handle two sources of bias in our setting, which demands a new debiasing procedure.